noahpowers/ServerSetup/README.md

 ```

 ## next steps...
 Start with Option-1 and progress through as many options as you want!
-Minimal mail server are Options 1-4, & 7.
+Minimal mail server consists of options 1-4, & 7.
 This script is not designed to be run without thinking, so please know **what you are running** and **why you are running it**.

 # Common Problems...
 ### Initial Updates are stuck on `...keep waiting...`